Free extreme points span generalized free spectrahedra given by compact coefficients: Definitions, notation, and main results

 In the case that $K$ is a free spectrahedron, the definition of the dilation subspace given here is equivalent to the definition given in \cite{EH19}, though the presentation is different, see \cite[Lemma 2.1]{EH19}.
-We present the definition in this form so that we can use single definition for both free spectrahedrops and generalized free spectrahedra.
+The present definition has the advantage that it can be used for general matrix convex sets.
+See Lemma \ref{lem:DiSubPropertiesCompact} for a more detailed discussion of the dilation subspace of generalized free spectrahedra.